Picture it. We're astral bodies that have appeared on Cray, a planet very much like Earth...

 Kai getting corrupted by Link Joker is clearly the point where things start getting dark in series 3.

 And it only gets worse.
-Immediately after Link Joker's conclusion and the small breath of relief it brings, Aichi disappears and when answers are finally given, they put together a damning picture that Aichi hasn't actually recovered from Reverse and has sealed himself in exile to keep from following in Kai's footsteps.
+Immediately after Link Joker's conclusion and the small breath of relief it brings, Aichi disappears and when answers are finally given, he turns out to have been implanted with Link Joker's seed after his battle with Link!Takuto, and made the decision to isolate himself to prevent Link Joker from coming back.

 Character Tic: Dr. O has a habit of forming an O symbol with his thumbs and index fingers whenever an "oh" sound appears in his dialogue (which he also emphasises).